marcov64/Lsd/Readme.txt

 IN CASE OF PROBLEMS:

 Please check your configuration has at least g++ version 6.4 installed (you may check it by issuing the command "g++ -v" in terminal).
 Ubuntu minimum supported version is 18.04 (older versions can be updated to use g++ 6.4 or newer but this is not the default configuration).
-If only g++ version 4.8 is available, it is usually possible to use it if the user change the "-std=gnu++14" directive to "-std=gnu++11" in the GLOBAL_CC parameter in LMM menu "Model>System Options".

 Also make sure if Tcl/Tk version 8.6 is present (use the command "echo 'puts $tcl_version;exit 0' | tclsh" to get the installed version).